 This paper has shown that the apparent simplicity of SYNCCHARTS may hide complex behavior.
 In fact, SYNCCHARTS are the graphical counterpart of ESTEREL, a textual language.
 Any syncChart can be translated into an equivalent ESTEREL program, and this is the usual way to compile SYNCCHARTS.
 For people familiar with the semantics of ESTEREL, the behavior of SYNCCHARTS is easy to understand.
-For instance, the amazing state re-incarnation example can be seen as a simple graphical variant of the ESTEREL signal re-incarnation.
+For instance, the amazing state reincarnation example can be seen as a simple graphical variant of the ESTEREL signal re-incarnation.

 Instead of exploiting this close relationship between SYNCCHARTS and ESTEREL, we have chosen to present SYNCCHARTS as an independent state-based synchronous model.
 The structure of SYNCCHARTS has been formally defined by a metamodel, using the UML notations.
 The computation of a reaction has been explained in terms of cooperating reactive cells.
-The principles of the constructive semantics have been also explained, but not formalized4.
+The principles of the constructive semantics have been also explained, but not formalized .

 We believe that a graphical model like SYNCCHARTS may be a good introduction to synchronous programming for many engineers more familiar with state graph models than with programming languages.
 However, being as expressive as the ESTEREL language, SYNCCHARTS may be too powerful for "standard" users.
 The re-incarnation example is a bright illustration.
-Moreover, even advanced users, may use only a subset of the SYNCCHARTS possibilities.